alexharri/website/posts/canvas-to-ascii.md

 )
 ```

-Here's what the plot looks like with the characters vectors normalized:
+Here's what the plot looks like with the shape vectors normalized:

 <CharacterPlot highlight="^@qTMuX$g=C" normalize />

-If we now map the input vectors to their nearest neighbors, we get a much more sensible result:
+If we now map the sampling vectors to their nearest neighbors, we get a much more sensible result:

 <CharacterPlot highlight="M$'" inputPoints={[
   { vector: [0.33, 0], label: "C0" },